Prismatic Compressor & Mastering Limiter

 Capture Immediate Results

 The Capture System is the heart of the DSM V2.

 Effortless Natural-Sounding Compression

 Progressive Spectrum Mapping

 Like all compressors, when the signal exceeds the threshold, compression is progressively applied.
-But because the threshold in the DSM V2 is a spectrum (the Capture Curve), as the signal exceeds it, the spectral response gets progressively imprinted.
-Thus the signal is more strongly returned to the Capture Curve as its level rises.
+But because the threshold in the DSM V2 is a spectrum (the Threshold Curve), as the signal exceeds it, the spectral response gets progressively imprinted.

 Capture — Modify — Apply